We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Soft tortillas can be eaten with a variety of fillings and are a delicious way to enjoy chia seeds.

+Falafel with chia can be especially enjoyable for vegans and vegetarians.
 You can combine them with a variety of vegetables for flavor.
-Try this recipe.

 You can also experiment with adding extra flavors like cucumber and watermelon.

 Chia seeds are a versatile and tasty ingredient.